 Body Dysmorphic Disorder

-Body Dysmorphic Disorder is sometimes considered to have associations with Social Phobia and Obsessive Compulsive Disorder.
-It can be associated with eating disorders, in that the 'body dysmorphia' can be seen to have similarities with the dissatisfaction with, and distorted view of, body shape and size seen in anorexia nervosa.
+BDD is sometimes considered to have associations with Social Phobia and Obsessive Compulsive Disorder.
+It can be associated with eating disorders, in that the body dysmorphia can be seen to have similarities with the dissatisfaction with body shape and size seen in Anorexia Nervosa.